Ensemble forecasts in reproducing kernel Hilbert space family: Koopman operator in the RKHS family

 \subsubsection{Derivation of Koopman operator expression in ${\mathcal W}$}

-To fully specify the Koopman operators in Wonderland, we rely on the family of extension, restriction mappings $(E_t)_{t\geq0}$ and $(R_t)_{t\geq0}$ (\ref{ExtensionDefRKHS}, \ref{RestrictDefRKHS}) relating the ``big'' encompassing RKHS $\HS$ to the family of time-evolving RKHS $\HS_t$ and use the Koopman operators $U_t : L^{2}_{\comp}(\Omega, \nu) \mapsto L^{2}_{\comp}(\Omega, \nu)$ for $t\geq 0$. {The adjoints $P_t$ will also be very helpful as well as Remark 1} {on the dual relation of the application of the flow on the global kernel $k$. }
+To fully specify the Koopman operators in \AD{the RKHS family}, we rely on the family of extension, restriction mappings $(E_t)_{t\geq0}$ and $(R_t)_{t\geq0}$ (\ref{ExtensionDefRKHS}, \ref{RestrictDefRKHS}) relating the ``big'' encompassing RKHS $\HS$ to the family of time-evolving RKHS $\HS_t$ and use the Koopman operators $U_t : L^{2}_{\comp}(\Omega, \nu) \mapsto L^{2}_{\comp}(\Omega, \nu)$ for $t\geq 0$. {The adjoints $P_t$ will also be very helpful as well as Remark 1} {on the dual relation of the application of the flow on the global kernel $k$. }